 “Except Jake scored a touchdown so we would have declined the penalty.”

 “The penalty for targeting can’t be declined.
 And it definitely was targeting.
-The touchdown would have been good, and the targeting would have been penalized.”
+The touchdown would have been good, and the targeting would have been penalized on the kickoff.”

 “Yeah, but the official probably didn’t see what Poulter was doing to me.”